 10 Interactive Presentation Ideas

 With a little help from various interactive presentation software and activities, you can stand out from the other presenters and create a productive experience for your audience.
-As virtual meetings take centre stage, here are 10 interactive presentation ideas you could use to keep your audience excited and engaged throughout.
+As hybrid meetings take centre stage, here are 10 interactive presentation ideas you could use to keep your audience excited and engaged throughout.

 Kick Off the Presentation With an Ice Breaker

-Whether you have a casual or formal presentation, starting with an icebreaker activity is always better to get the crowd excited.
-Most often, people start the presentation straight away to save time but get the least amount of attention from the audience.
-You must build a rapport with your audience before you start the presentation, and you can do this by introducing a few activities.
+Whether you have a casual or formal presentation, starting with an icebreaker activity is always better to excite the crowd.
+Most often, people start the presentation straight away to save time and skip the warming-up stage.
+The end result?
+A static audience looking dreadful like it’s Friday the 13th.

 You may not always have the same group of people attending a meeting.
 Sometimes there might be members who are entirely new to the group.
 You could use this activity to help get to know each other better.